 Long Beach Councilwoman

-Sen. Lena Gonzalez has taken at least $701,000 from the Labor sector since she was elected to the legislature.
-That represents 31% of her total campaign contributions.
+Sen. Lena Gonzalez has taken at least $52,500 from the Ideology/Single Issue sector since she was elected to the legislature.
+That represents 22% of her total campaign contributions.

 Even in California, meeting the 2035 target will require rapidly increasing the number of zero-emission vehicles on California’s roads.